Four Radio Interviews with Jeremy Griffith from the many he gave during the 2003 launch of his Australasian bestselling book A Species In Denial

 Lisa: So by understanding this about ourselves, by understanding the human condition and setting ourselves free of this guilt, how will that manifest itself on a day to day basis?

 Jeremy: It takes time for this understanding to filter right through your whole being.
 I mean, I’m opening up Pandora’s box.
 What this is all about is the deepest darkest secret in human life.
 There has been this forbidden room, a room that humans have been too afraid of to enter because of the self-confrontation involved.
 In truth we’ve been capable of studying everything but ourselves and the result of this avoidance or denial is that the world of humans has become extremely escapist, artificial and superficial.
 The way out of our predicament lay in the opposite direction, lay in going back through the layers of denial and alienation to this core issue and solve it.
 This is what my book does, it goes back through all the layers of alienation to the core problem of the human condition, the issue of our corrupted, ‘fallen’ state, and explains that state, and by so doing ends the underlying insecurity in the human make-up.
 It lifts the burden of guilt as you said from humanity.
-With the arrival of this understanding of the human condition all the alienation can at last be dismantled.
-The need for denial ends and a new world free of artificiality and superficiality emerges.
 The human condition was this great forbidden subject that was always there that we could never go too near for fear of encountering fearful self-confrontation and depression, but now we can go there safely.
 We can understand ourselves through biological reconciliation of these two warring factions within ourselves and the result of this reconciliation is that all expressions of that war, namely our anger, alienation and egocentricity, will subside—and a new variety of people will appear on Earth, free of the underlying insecurity of the human condition.

 Lisa: I’m speaking to Jeremy Griffith and we’re talking about his book A Species In Denial.
 How long will it take for this to filter through then?
 How long before we see new human beings emerge?

 Jeremy: This war between our already established instinctive self and our newer conscious self emerged some 2 million years ago with the emergence of fully conscious, big brained humans.
 Instincts orientate a species but don’t allow it to understand how to behave, so necessarily when we became conscious we had to defy our instinct, but the only way we could do this, since we couldn’t explain ourselves, was to try and block out the implied criticism from our instinctive self, try to attack it and to try to prove it wrong.
 We unavoidably became alienated, angry and egocentric.
-The point is this is a dignifying understanding, it says that we are good and not bad after all.
-So gradually, as you start to absorb this wonderful fact that humans aren’t fundamentally evil, and that there’s been a biological reason for the horror of the way we have behaved, the upset angers, egocentricities and alienations subside.
-People think that human nature is unchangeable, immutable and you can’t do anything about it, but that’s not right.
-Human nature is a product of a biological predicament that until now we have never been able to explain and understand.
-Having lived in a state of denial and alienation for 2 million years all the alienation is not going to subside overnight, it will take a few generations, but a new world is coming for humans.
+So this is a dignifying understanding, it says that we are good and not bad after all.
+And as you absorb this wonderful fact that humans aren’t fundamentally evil, all the upset angers, egocentricities and alienations subside.

 Lisa: One of the things that worries me about this argument when I think about it, say in terms of racism where people will say: ‘Well I’m racist, I’m going to be comfortable with this, and so it doesn’t matter that I treat someone badly because they are a different colour or whatever it is, that it’s just human nature and that’s just me.’
 I know you’re not saying it’s okay, you’re not condoning violence and aggression and all those sorts of things, but aren’t you saying that by releasing ourselves from that guilt, we’re not actually trying to be any better than that.